daha-la/PRIZM/README.md

 ![Model Selection](PRIZM_ModelSelection.png)

-For the **Model Selection Phase** of PRIZM, all zero-shot model submission scripts can be found in the [submission folder](/ModellerModule/submission/).
-Please see the [README file](ModellerModule/submission/README.md) in the submission folder for a more in-depth description.
+For the **Model Selection Phase** of PRIZM, all zero-shot model submission scripts can be found in the [submission folder](/ModellerModule/submission/), and all submission scripts should be run directly from this folder.
+Please see the [README file](ModellerModule/submission/README.md) in the folder for a more in-depth description.
 After running all models, please run the **Model Selection Phase** part of the [PRIZM notebook](/notebooks/PRIZM.ipynb) to identify the best models that have the highest correlation with your low-N dataset.

 ![Variant Ranking](PRIZM_VariantRanking.png)